Collide (Justine Skye song)

 "Collide" is a single by American R&B singer Justine Skye, released on August 25, 2014.
 The track features a guest verse by American rapper Tyga and was produced by DJ Mustard.

 In 2022, the song become a viral audio on TikTok which prompted a significant increase of streams on music platforms and additions to radio stations around the world.
 In 2023, the song was later included on Skye's second compilation album, Dark Side, along with a solo version and sped up remix.

 Music video

-A music video for the single featuring Tyga, was released on Justine's YouTube channel, on October 8, 2014 and has today over 20 million views.
+A music video for the single featuring Tyga, was released on Justine's YouTube channel, on October 8, 2014 and currently has over 76 million views.
 It was filmed in Palmdale, California.